 - confirm an intrauterine death

-In order to get a clear image of the fetus and your reproductive organs in the earlier part of the pregnancy, you may need to have a full bladder during your ultrasound.
+During an ultrasound earlier in the pregnancy, you may need to have a full bladder for the technician to get a clear image of the fetus and your reproductive organs.
 You should drink two to three eight-ounce glasses of water one hour before your scheduled ultrasound.
-You should not urinate before your ultrasound, so you arrive at your appointment with a full bladder.
+You shouldn’t urinate before your ultrasound so you arrive at your appointment with a full bladder.

-To perform a pregnancy ultrasound, you will be instructed to lie down on an examination table or bed.
-An ultrasound technician will apply a special gel to your abdomen and pelvic area.
-This gel is water-based, so it should not leave marks on your clothes or skin.
-This gel helps the sound waves to travel properly.
+During an ultrasound, you lie down on an examination table or bed.
+An ultrasound technician applies a special gel to your abdomen and pelvic area.
+The gel is water-based, so it shouldn’t leave marks on your clothes or skin.
+The gel helps the sound waves travel properly.

-Next, the technician will place a small wand, called a transducer, onto your belly.
-The technician will move the transducer to capture black and white images onto the ultrasound screen.
-He or she may also take measurements of the image on the screen.
-The technician may ask you to move or to hold your breath while capturing images.
+Next, the technician places a small wand, called a transducer, onto your belly.
+They move the transducer to capture black and white images onto the ultrasound screen.
+The technician may also take measurements of the image on the screen.
+They may ask you to move or hold your breath while they capture images.

-The technician will check to see if the necessary images have been captured and are clear.
-The gel will then be wiped off and you will be able to empty your bladder.
+The technician then checks to see if the necessary images were captured and if they are clear.
+Then, the technician wipes off the gel and you can empty your bladder.

-Other, more advanced ultrasound techniques may be used when a more detailed image is required.
-This may be done to provide the doctor with the necessary information to make a diagnosis if problems were detected during your traditional ultrasound.
+More advanced ultrasound techniques may be used when a more detailed image is required.
+These may give the doctor the information necessary to make a diagnosis if they detected problems during your traditional ultrasound.

-Unlike a traditional 2D ultrasound, a 3D ultrasound allows your doctor to see the width, height, and depth of the fetus and your organs.
-This can be especially helpful in diagnosing any suspected problems during your pregnancy.
+Unlike a traditional 2-D ultrasound, a 3-D ultrasound allows your doctor to see the width, height, and depth of the fetus and your organs.
+This ultrasound can be especially helpful in diagnosing any suspected problems during your pregnancy.

-A 3D ultrasound follows the same procedure as a standard ultrasound, but uses a special probe and software to create the 3D image.
+A 3-D ultrasound follows the same procedure as a standard ultrasound, but it uses a special probe and software to create the 3-D image.
 It also requires special training for the technician, so it may not be as widely available.

-A 4D ultrasound may also be called a dynamic 3D ultrasound.
-Unlike other ultrasounds, a 4D ultrasound creates a moving video of the fetus.
-This creates a better image of the baby’s face and movements.
-A 4D ultrasound is also better able to capture highlights and shadows.
-A 4D ultrasound is done in a similar manner to other ultrasounds, but with special equipment.
+A 4-D ultrasound may also be called a dynamic 3-D ultrasound.
+Unlike other ultrasounds, a 4-D ultrasound creates a moving video of the fetus.
+It creates a better image of the baby’s face and movements.
+It also captures highlights and shadows better.
+This ultrasound is performed similarly to other ultrasounds, but with special equipment.